JackKCWong/terminee/README.md

 # terminee README

-A terminal nee-jan to help you sending commands to the terminals.
+A terminal nee-san to help you sending commands to the terminals.

 ## Features

-1. Send current line or selected text to the indexed terminal.
+1. Send current line or selected text to the named terminal.
 2. Can manage up to 5 terminals.